 As you can see, you’ve probably already encountered a Weber Knapp counterbalance hinge before.
 And this blog post is only a primer for all the possibilities of motion control and counterbalance technology.

 Want to learn more about real-world applications for custom counterbalance hinges?
 Check out our case studies below:

-Editor's Note: This post was originally published in 2016, and has since been updated.
+Editor's Note: This post was originally published in 2016, and was updated in June 2022.